ondewo/ondewo.github.io/docs/ondewo-vtsi-api/8.0.0/index.md

 <a name="ondewo.nlu.CcaiProjectStatus"></a>

 ### CcaiProjectStatus
-Status of a Call Center AI (CCAI) Project.
+Status of a Call Center AI (CCAI service) Project.

 | Name | Number | Description |
 | ---- | ------ | ----------- |